“So, what does your process look like?”

 The next step is to extract key VOC findings and group them into themes, so we have a better idea of what your audience's worldview looks like.

-This is also the stage where we’ll be taking a close look at what’s been working well and what can be improved, so your email copy hits home and resonates on a deeper level.
+This is also the stage where we’ll be taking a close look at what’s been working well and what can be improved, so your messaging hits home and resonates on a deeper level.

 step 4: develop

 Here, I outline each page or email before writing a single line of copy.
 Once I’m done with the first drafts, I'll revisit the copy with a fresh pair of eyes and to make some final refinements.

 After that comes wireframing.
-This is what brings your copy to life and provides your design team with a basic direction.
+This is what brings words to life and provides your design team with a basic visual direction.

 step 5: deploy

 While good copy is the cornerstone of your entire sales system, it’s the perfect alignment of copy AND design that makes any online interaction a delight.

-And that’s exactly why I work closely with your design team, making sure that everything is exactly as it should be before you deploy your emails.
+And this is why I work closely with your design team, making sure that everything is exactly as it should be before you deploy your brand-new web pages or emails.

 Step 6: DEBRIEf

 Depending on the project and our goals, this is where we’ll check your copy's performance: what’s improved, what's been unexpected, and what to keep in mind moving forward.

 The best part about conversion copywriting is that you never stop learning: every result is an opportunity to improve your messaging.
 Because growth happens on a continuum.

 And so does conversion optimization.

 Or, if you've got a custom project in mind, drop me a line and tell me more about what you need to get done, including all the juicy details you can share.

 All the As to your must-ask Qs:

 Over the last 8 years, I’ve had the pleasure of working with a wide range of clients in different niches (e.g. ecommerce, education, healthcare, coaching, tech, digital agencies, a.o.).

-Now, I work mainly with tech and ecommerce brands whose values I resonate with.
+Now, I work mainly with business owners in the healthcare, SaaS, and ecommerce space whose values, work, and mission I deeply resonate with.